 After the hemp legalization bill passed, the commissioner of FDA issued a statement, claiming that their stance on the matter had not changed.
 According to the FDA, CBD companies must obtain approval from the FDA.

-The Beginning of Cannabis Usage in the United States
+The Beginning of Hemp Usage in the United States

 The United States was using Cannabis as early as 1619.
 Landowners began growing and exporting hemp plants to support the cause of England.
 Later, the colonists grew it to expand it to the US.